jesusatgar/stencilShader-unity/README.md

  Modify both materials "Stencil Reference Value" value to the same "i.e: 1".
 You can use different reference values for different objects.

  See the result: The object behind the window will be only available to be seen when the users' camera is "looking" in the direction of  both objects.
  This makes some cool magic or trippy effects for your Unity projects.
-Looks even nicer on VR projects, where the users can move freely around the object.
+Looks even nicer on VR projects, where users can move freely around the object.